hutengdai/vector_bilinear/README.md

 - The X-axis in the heatmap represents the preceding context.
 - The binary and ternary feature files (w2v) miss features for the word boundary.

-### Future Works (TODO)

-- Compare tied and untied models.
-- Investigate attestedness.
-- Calculate correlations for all tested models and present them in a table.
-- Analyze model scores across three attestedness categories.